CONTENTS IN THIS CHAPTER

 Fig. 59 WORLD PIECE COLLOSEUM, INTERIOR AND EXTERIOR, built in 1872 for the World’s Peace Jubilee and International Musical Festival also in Boston, which could have twice as many people, that means 100.000 in the audience, 2000 musicians and 20.000 singers.
 Musicians from Europe performed here as well, amongst them Johann Strauss as a conductor.
 There was never ever such an amount of brass musicians in one place.

-2 FAMOUS STAR CORNET SOLOISTS – JULES LEVY AND MATTHEW ARBUCKLE
+22. TWO FAMOUS STAR CORNET SOLOISTS – JULES LEVY AND MATTHEW ARBUCKLE

 – who both came from Great Britain and became soloists in Patrick Gilmore’s band.
 They developed an immediate rivalry which Gilmore exploited.
 The rivalry between Arbuckle and Levy was anything but a secret, so Gilmore, realizing that each had their own following of admirers, decided to make the most of this battle of egos and boost ticket sales in the process.
 The cornet was the replacement for the keyed bugle that had been the solo instrument of choice some years earlier and no group of soloists seemed to capture the imagination of the populace as the cornet soloists.